Interdisciplinary Early Childhood Education Faculty

 Dr. Bottge is best known for Enhanced Anchored Instruction (EAI), which is a strategy for teaching math to low-performing adolescents.
 EAI provides rich and engaging contexts (i.e., computer and hands-on applications) where students develop their computation and problem-solving skills.
 Dr. Bottge’s work has been supported by grants from the McDonnell Foundation Cognitive Studies in Educational Practice, the Office of Special Education and Rehabilitative Services (OSERS), and the Institute of Education Sciences (IES) (Cognition and Student Learning).
 Dr. Bottge’s research is highlighted in the U. S. Department of Education “Doing What Works” website and has been reported in various education and technology publications.

 Dr. Sara Flanagan is an assistant professor in the Department of Early Childhood, Special Education and Rehabilitation Counseling.
 She received her doctorate in special education from Purdue University in 2012 and a Master of Science in Education in educational technology in 2008.
 At Purdue University, she served as a research assistant on a variety of studies, ranging from developing a calculator for students with visual impairments to examining the effectiveness of “smartpen” technologies.
-Dr. Flanagan has coauthored publications relating to her research, and presented at conferences at the national and state levels.
+Dr. Flanagan has coauthored publications relating to her research, and presented at conferences at the state and national levels.

 Dr. Flanagan’s research focuses on supporting secondary students across content areas with a specific focus on written expression.
 She explores the effectiveness of and classroom usability of procedural facilitators and technology-based supports for written expression for students with and without learning disabilities.